jhumelsine/jhumelsine.github.io/_posts/2026-02-10-computer-science-software-engineering.md

 For most of us, I suspect it tends to be at the application layer.
 For others, it's lower in the stack.

-Knowledge of the operationg system is useful to an application developer, but it's usually not necessary.
+Knowledge of the operating system is useful to an application developer, but it's usually not necessary.
 Additional layers of abstraction, such as [Virtual Machines](https://en.wikipedia.org/wiki/Virtual_machine) and [Containers](https://en.wikipedia.org/wiki/Containerization_(computing)) make lower level details even less relevant.

 This lack of relevance doesn't restrict itself to tech stack layers.
-Data Structures was a major prerequesite course in the early 1980s.
+Data Structures was a major course in the early 1980s.
 If you needed a data structure, you had to build it yourself.
 Now almost every major data structure is either built into the language or available via a utility library.
 If not, then there's probably an open source library that provides it.